 The abdominal aorta is the main vessel in the abdomen, carrying oxygenated blood from the heart to the abdomen, pelvis, and legs.
 An AAA occurs when portions of the walls of these abdominal arteries become weakened and bulge out.
 In some cases, when the aneurysm grows rapidly and causes symptoms, they can rupture leading to bleeding and often death.
 AAAs at risk of rupture can be treated either surgically or minimally-invasively.
 In surgery, a portion of the vessel is replaced with a graft made of a synthetic material.
-In a minimally invasive procedure, a Recently, the JI turned its efforts to creating in the patient's femoral artery and up to the aneurysm "THE NEXT GENERATION OF MATERIALS PRODUCE MODELS THAT RETAIN THEIR REALISM, BUT ARE STRONGER AND EASIER TO CLEAN THAN EARLIER MODELS" History In cases where the aneurysm is located close to where smaller arteries, collectively called visceral arteries, branch off from the abdominal aorta to supply blood to the kidneys or the duodenum and colon, a graft could block the flow of blood into these vessels.
+In a minimally invasive procedure, a graft is delivered through a small tube called a catheter in the patient's femoral artery and up to the aneurysm where it is expanded against the vessel wall causing blood to bypass the aneurysm, shown here in Figure 1.
+66 THE NEXT GENERATION OF MATERIALS PRODUCE MODELS THAT RETAIN THEIR REALISM, BUT ARE STRONGER AND EASIER TO CLEAN THAN EARLIER MODELS History In cases where the aneurysm is located close to where smaller arteries, collectively called visceral arteries, branch off from the abdominal aorta to supply blood to the kidneys or the duodenum and colon, a graft could block the flow of blood into these vessels.
 In order to treat these aneurysms, patient-specific grafts with special openings, called fenestrations, are used.
 Small stents are placed from the graft through the fenestrations where the smaller arteries branch off, in order to keep these arteries open.
 This procedure is known as a fenestrated endovascular aneurysm repair (FEVAR) shown here in Figure 2.
-Since FEVAR procedures are new and involve the concurrent use of a number of different devices, as well as particular graft orientation techniques, 3D-printed models made from patient CT scans have been used by several
+Since FEVAR procedures are new and involve the concurrent use of a number of